-Elysse Stolpe has served as an assistant commonwealth’s attorney for the city of Waynesboro since 2015.
-In this role, she prosecutes a wide variety of misdemeanors and felonies in general district, juvenile and domestic relations, and circuit courts, as well as by preparing appellate briefs and assisting with law enforcement investigations in the city of Waynesboro.
-Prior to joining the commonwealth’s attorney’s office, Stolpe practiced law in Washington, D.C., as a litigation associate in the fields of international arbitration and complex commercial litigation at the international law firm Dentons.
+Elysse Stolpe has served as an assistant commonwealth’s attorney for the City of Waynesboro, Virginia since 2015.
+In this role she primarily prosecutes cases involving child abuse and exploitation, sexual assault and other violent crimes.
+Over her career she has prosecuted a wide variety of misdemeanors and felonies in General District, Juvenile and Domestic Relations, and Circuit courts.
+Prior to joining the Commonwealth’s Attorney’s Office, Stolpe practiced law in Washington, D.C., as a litigation associate in the fields of international arbitration and complex commercial litigation at the international law firm Dentons.

 Stolpe graduated summa cum laude with honors from Hollins University in 2010, where she was elected to Phi Beta Kappa and earned a B.A. in history and international studies, and a certificate in leadership studies.
 She earned her J.D. from the University of Virginia School of Law in 2014.